 The Henry Samueli and Paul Merage Schools will evaluate applicants on their prior academic record and their potential for management and leadership as demonstrated in submitted application materials including work experience and in an interview.
 These materials will include university transcripts, GRE test scores, TOEFL test scores (for international applicants), resume, letters of recommendation, and a Statement of Purpose.
 Competitive applicants will be interviewed by the Paul Merage School.

-Interested students are encouraged to apply for Fall 2015 (admissions cycle will begin on September 1, 2014) by the priority deadline of January 15, 2015.
+Interested students are encouraged to apply for Fall 2016 (admissions cycle will begin on September 1, 2015) by the priority deadline (tentatively) of January 15, 2016.
 After that date, applications are processed on a rolling admissions basis, meaning they are evaluated as they are received.
 Below are target deadlines to assist you in your application submission:

 March 1, 2016

 Note: If you are an international applicant, passport and/or financial documentation are not required at the time of the application.

 Use the following list as a guideline of documents needed for a complete application.